neo4j/graphql/docs/rfcs/rfc-034-aggregation-query-filters.md

 ## Risks

 - Schema size increase.
-- Even if there is a reason for this filters, the usage of these filters could be confusing.
+- Even if there is a reason for this filters, having two type of filters in aggregation could be confusing.
+- This is a breaking change, potentially could be revisited with the new knowledge obtained by the API uniformity work to avoid unnecessary breaking changes.

 ### Security consideration